CogentRoleplayCommunity/FogentRoleplay/src/Characters/PC/UhtredStorm/UhtredStormDepricated.md

 Beocca has the spear of destiny
 Party gathers things and leaves Reddwall
 Vex has a mental break down
-Party attacked by mercs that want to kill carma
+Party attacked by mercenaries that want to kill carma

 Session 27:
 Carma and Vex left the party